abmarz/Boum/README.md

 )
 ```

-_The Boum keyword `6alama` means "as long as", making loops read like a story._
+_The Boum keyword `6alama` means "as long as" in arabic, making loops read like a story.
+The arabic language strikes again!_

-### & Many many more that you can find inside the examples folder!
+### 📌 & many many more that you can find inside the examples folder!
 See the next section on how to run them! 👇 👇 👇

 ---